 3. Gain Work Experience to Build Your Name

 Before you embark on your freelance web development journey, you need to gain experience.
-Experience will help hone your coding skills and fill up your portfolio, leading to acquiring more clients.
+Experience will help hone your coding skills and fill up your portfolio, leading to acquiring more clients as a freelance developer.
 Moreover, it will also give you an idea of what kind of web development projects suit your skills best and how to tackle difficulties.

 Taking on volunteer work is the simplest way to gain experience.
 For instance, you can make a simple website for local businesses or a personal website for your friends.
 Even though it’s all pro-bono, this way you’ll build your portfolio, spread the word about your talents, and ultimately convince future clients to hire you.